WHAT THIS AUTHOR BRINGS TO THE SUBJECT MATTER

 Townsend’s first children’s book series (Tabula Raisa) was successfully funded on Kickstarter for $12,879 in 2015.
 It was recognized as a Staff Pick, tagged “New & Interesting” and was showcased on the home page of their website (#1 among 418 live publishing projects).
 The Staff Pick program was initiated by the crowdfunding platform in 2009.
 It recognizes particularly compelling, fun, creative, and exciting new ideas with well-priced rewards and a great story.
 The Showcase program features one project on their home and product category pages until deemed unseated.
 Tabula Raisa was registered as a trademark through the U.S. Patent and Trade Office in 2017.
 There are now 9 books in the series plus multicultural dolls, learning games and handmade crafts for sale at the Tabula Raisa website.

 Townsend has been a leadership mentor in the Everwise program since early 2013.
-The organization connects early and mid-career professionals with senior influencers and insights that help them advance as senior professionals, managers, executives and founders.
-His current protégé is a an associate creative director at an agency in Salt Lake City, UT.
-Previous protégés include a chief marketing officer at FOMO Media in Portland OR, a senior marketing manager at Lyft in San Francisco and a senior product designer at Twitter in Boston.
+The organization connects early and mid-career professionals with the influencers and insights that help them advance as senior professionals, managers, executives and founders.
+He has guided high-potential protégés to develop their leadership acumen and make the most of their capabilities.
+Protégés have included a national online organizer for Sierra Club Outdoors (UAW Local 2103), a senior marketing manager at Lyft, and a product manager at LiveRamp — all in San Francisco, a chief marketing officer at FOMO Media in Portland OR, a senior product designer at Twitter in Boston, and the founder of Dave Arcade in Midvale UT.

-Townsend’s previous work was The Legend of Tabula Raisa (2016) and an ongoing travel adventure series for young children ages 6+.
+Townsend’s most recent publication is the episodal sketchbook Paisley Prince (2019), which explores the childhood development and early career of Rock and Roll Hall of Famer Prince Rogers Nelson.
 He is prepping three projects as his next releases.
 Bubbling Up: the Art of Blythe King is a monograph of a dear friend and Richmond VA visual artist/activist.
-Due: Spring 2018.
 The Sun Hangs Low and Enzwell both feature poetry and creative writing inspired by the author’s favorite destination: Iceland.
-Due: Winter 2018.
+These will support an ongoing series called Poems Across Iceland.
 Preview these projects and others toward the bottom of the author’s writing portfolio at Carbonmade.